 - Submitted leadership roster with all roles filled by paid SWE members

 The section must complete an action plan to get current.
 The action plan is submitted for review by the society.
-Sections may reach out to SWE Director of Membership to help construct and review their action plan.
+Sections may reach out to the SWE Director of Membership to help construct and review their action plan.

 - All Professional Sections have their own EIN.
 Collegiate Sections can either have their own EIN (for financial accounts outside the university), or could be covered under their University/College EIN (for financial accounts run by their university/college).